 World Agroforestry offers several avenues for individuals to get involved in its research and development programmes.
 Women are given preference over equally qualified men in all such opportunities.

-It is strongly recommended that the interested applicants visit the Centre’s website, and familiarize themselves with Center’s research and development programmes, and the World Agroforestry Centre Strategy 2017-2026 to make sure any proposed/planned research work by the prospective fellows is relevant to the Centre.
+It is strongly recommended that interested applicants visit the Centre’s website, and familiarize themselves with its research and development programmes, and the Corporate Strategy 2017-2026 to ensure that any proposed/planned research work by prospective fellows is relevant to the Centre.

 World Agroforestry frequently engages students working towards their postgraduate degrees (MSc/MPhil/PhD) as Research Fellows.
 These fellowships are useful for the advancement of ICRAF’s research for sustainable development.
 Research Fellows are students enrolled for master’s or doctoral degrees.
 The purpose of their fellowship is to carry out field or laboratory research that is part of their dissertation or thesis.
 Duration of engagement depends on the length of the research phase.
 Research Fellows can opt for full or partial self-financing.
 ICRAF may provide a modest fellowship, with transport from/to origin, local transport or a monthly transportation allowance, and all required insurances.
 The final product of their fellowship is a defended thesis or dissertation at their academic institution, with due credit to ICRAF for co-supervision.
 Fellows are required to deliver at least one seminar on their research.Interested applicants must enroll online using this link: Apply as a Research Fellow with ICRAF